ubernostrum/django-contact-form/docs/install.rst

    git clone https://github.com/ubernostrum/django-contact-form.git

-From there, you can use git commands to check out the specific revision you want, and perform an “editable” install (allowing you to change code as you work on it) by typing:
+From there, you can use git commands to check out the specific revision you want, and perform an "editable" install (allowing you to change code as you work on it) by typing:

 .. tab:: macOS/Linux/other Unix